Implementing Active Ranking

 In production, under-observed entries were getting starved while already-ranked items dominated.

-We added a regularization parameter r (0 = uniform, 1 = full weighting), which let us sample randomly and minimize unintended path-dependence.
+We added a regularization parameter r (0 = uniform, 1 = full weighting), which let us mitigate path-dependent effects.

 The initial implementation was a linear blend: \(r \cdot w + (1 - r)\).
 This didn’t work: the blend collapsed signal, producing useless values like 0.500001.
-We replaced the linear blend with a power transform: \(w^r\), producing a range between uniform and fully-weighted while preserving signal.
+We replaced the linear blend with a power transform: \(w^r\), spanning the same range while preserving signal.

 Term composition.
-Initially, we chose pairs using all three terms, but decided mid-jam to drop the position term and use coverage and proximity with r=0.9.
+Initially, we chose pairs using all three terms, but decided mid-judging to drop the position term and use coverage and proximity only with r=0.9.

-This made it easier to distribute voter attention across the entire set of items, which increased legitimacy.
+This made helped distribute voter attention across the entire set of items, increasing legitimacy.

 This decision reveals an important subtlety in social choice: perceived legitimacy of a process just is as important as how close the final weights may come to an abstract ideal.